Tudat/tudat/tutorials/applicationWalkthroughs/SimsFlanaganTrajectoryDesign.rst

 Setting up a Sims-Flanagan optimisation problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Sims-Flanagan problem consists of a parametrised optimisation problem with thrust throttles as design parameters.
 The use of a shaped trajectory as an initial guess for Sims-Flanagan requires the derivation of a set of thrust throttles (one for each segment of the trajectory) from the thrust profile delivered by the shaping method.
-The function :literal:`getInitialGuessFunctionFromShaping`, which approximates the shaped thrust profile by a set of constant thrust segments (constant in both magnitude and direction) is used to this end (see ADD LINK for more details).
+The function :literal:`getInitialGuessFunctionFromShaping`, which approximates the shaped thrust profile by a set of constant thrust segments (constant in both magnitude and direction) is used to this end (see :literal:`tudatFeaturesSimsFlanaganInitialGuessFromShaping` for more details).

 .. code-block:: cpp